-Based on the model of our highly successful 1 year Master in Public Health (MPH), the University of Sheffield is part of a consortium of European institutions offering an integrated 2 year Public Health training programme called Europubhealth+.
+Based on the model of our highly successful 1 year Master of Public Health (MPH), the University of Sheffield is part of a consortium of European institutions offering an integrated 2 year Public Health training programme called Europubhealth+.
 This programme has been supported by the European Commission as an Erasmus Mundus Master’s degree since 2006 and is proud of its Erasmus Mundus badge of excellence.
 In 2019, the Executive Agency for Education, Audiovisual and Culture (EACEA) has renewed its financial support to the programme for five more years.

-The institutions involved in the programme are counted amongst the foremost providers of Public Health education internationally:
+The institutions involved in the programme are counted amongst the foremost providers of Public Health education in Europe:

 The content of our courses is reviewed annually to make sure it’s up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.

 The academic year is made up of two semesters - semester one (autumn) and semester two (spring).
 Each semester has 12 weeks of teaching.